-The moment of force or torque is defined as the application of a force at a perpendicular distance to a joint or point of rotation.
+The moment of force or torque (τ) is the application of a force at a perpendicular distance to a joint or point of rotation.

 Angular distance and displacement

-When a rotating body moves from one position to another, the angular distance through which it moves is equal to the length of the angular path.
-The angular displacement that a rotating body experiences is equal to the angle between the initial and final position of the body.
+When a rotating body moves from one position to another, the angular distance through which it moves is equal to the angular path's length.
+The angular displacement that a rotating body experience is similar to the angle between the body's initial and final position.